morelinq/MoreLINQ/README.md

 couple (2-tuple) having a `true` as its first element and result as the second.

+### Combinations

+Returns a sequence of all of the combinations of any (or given) size that are part of the input sequence.

+This method has 2 overloads.

 ### CompareCount

 Compares two sequences and returns an integer that indicates whether the